 Once the event is completed, the sponsoring student will be entered into a drawing with other sponsoring students for a chance to win a scholarship.

-Additionally, experience hours are gained as well as gift cards are given out based on the amount of blood collected at the event.
+Additionally, experience hours are gained as well and gift cards are given out based on the amount of blood collected at the event.

 2. Pedro Zamora Young Leaders Scholarship